casact/chainladder-python/docs/modules/triangle.rst

 Backends
 --------
 :class:`Triangle` is built on numpy which serves as the array backend by default.
-Howver, you can now swap array_backend between numpy, cupy, and sparse to switch between CPU and GPU-based computations or dense and sparse backends.
+However, you can now swap array_backend between numpy, cupy, and sparse to switch between CPU and GPU-based computations or dense and sparse backends.

 Array backends can be set globally: